nf-core/taxprofiler/docs/usage/tutorials.md

 To build a custom ganon database you need two components: the FASTA files you wish to include, and the file extension of those FASTA files.

-:::info
+:::tip
-🛈 You can also use [`ganon build`](https://pirovc.github.io/ganon/default_databases/) to download and generate pre-defined databases for you.
+You can also use [`ganon build`](https://pirovc.github.io/ganon/default_databases/) to download and generate pre-defined databases for you.
 :::

 You can optionally include your own taxonomy files, however `ganon build-custom` will download these for you if not provided.